Russia and U.S. Broker Another Ceasefire in Syria

 -

-The United States and Russia will announce a joint cease-fire in southwestern Syria on Sunday, according to reports by the Associated Press and the Wall Street Journal, just as U.S. President Donald Trump and Russian President Vladimir Putin held a bilateral meeting on the sidelines of the G-20 summit in Hamburg.
+The United States and Russia will announce a joint cease-fire in southwestern Syria on Sunday, according to the Associated Press, just as U.S. President Donald Trump and Russian President Vladimir Putin held a bilateral meeting on the sidelines of the G-20 summit in Hamburg.

+“This ceasefire agreement was reached today in Amman, Jordan,” said a senior State Department official involved in the negotiations.
+“It is a first step in what we envision to be a complex and robust ceasefire agreement in southwest Syria.”

+The official said that an increase in violence in Syria’s southwest had prompted Russia, the United States, and Jordan to seek the creation of a ceasefire there.
+Expectations for the success of this latest ceasefire, one in a string of unsuccessful attempts, are “modest,” said the official.

 On Friday, Secretary of State Rex Tillerson said that Trump and Putin had discussed a “de-escalation agreement” in their meeting.

-Note: This piece has been updated to include comments from a State Department official.